ARC @ Solidarity Loom: Virtual Event Series

 Full Online Series from January – June 2026

-IMPACT and ARC warmly invite you and your communities to join Solidarity Loom: Weaving a Global Network of Engaged Creatives in a World of Rising Authoritarianism, where we will lead a May 15 session with the Program in Peacebuilding and the Arts, Brandeis University titled “Artists at Risk,” spotlighting protection mechanisms, solidarity networks, and strategies for safeguarding artistic freedom.
-The session will take at 11am EST.
+ARC and IMPACT warmly invite you and your communities to join Solidarity Loom: Weaving a Global Network of Engaged Creatives in a World of Rising Authoritarianism, where we will lead a May 15 session with the Program in Peacebuilding and the Arts, Brandeis University titled “Artists at Risk,” spotlighting protection mechanisms, solidarity networks, and strategies for safeguarding artistic freedom.

 Solidarity Loom is six-month virtual series bringing together artists, cultural workers, scholars, activists, and organizers from across the world who are responding to rising authoritarianism through creative and cultural practice.
 From January to June 2026, five global sessions will explore how creativity can help counter repression, strengthen democratic participation, and cultivate cultures of belonging.
 Co-designed with regional and thematic partners, the series will engage topics including: